Where it all began…

 Initially for women from local lace and hosiery factories, the school grew to include men too, and scholars were taught how to improve their reading and writing levels.

-Fox strongly knew these literacy skills enhanced their employment prospects and played a role in helping people put a roof over the heads of their families – an ethos that he would stay true to when later setting up The Nottingham.
+Fox strongly knew these literacy skills enhanced their employment prospects and played a role in helping people put a roof over the heads of their families – an ethos that he would stay true to when later setting up Nottingham Building Society.

 In 1842 parliamentary candidate Joseph Sturge visited the school and was impressed with what he saw.
 He opened a similar establishment in Birmingham in about 1845.